EugeneCarbado/waldo_test/README.md

 ## My process

-For my process I was teasked to use React and Tawilwindcss.
+For my process I was tasked to use React and Tawilwindcss.
 For the carousel I used a node package called Swiperjs.
 This is a fully customisable carousel package that can be instantly added to any React project easily.
 The Test also included a mobile first approach.
-I also used .map() to filter through an object of the images and their respective alt's and classes.
+I also used .map() to map through an object of data filled with the images and their respective alt's and classes.
+On mobile there is a hamburger added with a dropdown list once clicked which I implemented with useState, useEffect.
+I tried to mimic the design of the dropdown menu from the Waldo homepage.

 ### Built with